 The history of the Definitive Map and Statement

-This then lead to the production of the first Definitive Map and Statement in 1957, in two sections, north and south, which were up to date as at 26 November 1953 and 14 April 1953 respectively.
+This then lead to the production of the first Definitive Map and Statement in 1957, it was in two sections.
+North and South, which were up to date as at 26 November 1953 and 14 April 1953 respectively.
 These dates are referred to as the relevant dates.

 The 1949 Act laid down that the Map should be revised at 5-yearly intervals.
 The second Definitive Map was produced in 1965 with a relevant date of 14 April 1960.
 The third Definitive Map was produced in 1977 with a relevant date of 14 January 1966.
 These Definitive Maps were produced on 1:25000 scale.
 A third review of the Definitive Map was started in 1978, including transferring the map on to 1:10000 scale.

-The Definitive Map is now under continuous review and changes are made to it by Definitive Map Modification Orders as and when they occur.
+The Definitive Map is now under continuous review, changes are made to it by Definitive Map Modification Orders, as and when they occur.

-Last updated: 1 May 2018
+Last updated: 20 September 2018